Listen to this post

 Let’s take an example and view it from two angles.

 So no kitten (or Molly) cuddling for me.
 No brunch.
 No martinis.
+Seriously first-world bummed.

 Because it serves us to do so.
 Not just you as the observer, but everyone involved.
 Otherwise, it wouldn’t happen.
-Now this sudden change may not appear to be of service at first glance, but that’s if you’re looking from a 3D perspective.
+Now this sudden cancelation may not appear to be of service at first glance, but that’s if you’re looking from a 3D perspective.
 If you choose to view the situation from higher levels, you’ll always see a more expansive reason for the occurrence.

-Of course the human part may feel disappointed, let down.
+Of course, the human part may feel disappointed, let down.
 This is the result of having specific expectations about how an event will unfold.
 From a higher perspective, we’re learning that change is a constant.
-Expectations will always keep us in a limited box of possibilities, when we need not be.
+Expectations will always keep us in a limited box of possibilities when we need not be.

 When we can review the situation from multiple angles, the inherent lessons become clear.
 Compassion is a big theme right now on Earth, so that’s a good place to start.